-- 20.The AFP will follow the general principles of Commonwealth Cost Recovery Guidelines where appropriate in the provision of policing services to the ACT Government.1 - 21.
-Payments to the AFP will be on a pro-rata monthly basis in accordance with the 2015-2016 Appropriation Payment Schedule for ACT Policing.
+- 23. The AFP will follow the general principles of Commonwealth Cost Recovery Guidelines where appropriate in the provision of policing services to the ACT Government.1 - 24.
+Payments to the AFP will be on a pro-rata monthly basis in accordance with the 2016-2017 Appropriation Payment Schedule for ACT Policing. - 25.
+The ACT Government and ACT Policing will develop a process to identify events that will not be covered under a cost recovery process.